anothertechs/anothertechs/src/blogs/programming/python/python-data-structure-cheat-sheet-2021/index.md

 ### Tuples

-Tuples are similar to lists, except that once data is inserted into a tuple, it cannot be modified in any way, i.e. it is immutable.
+[Tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) are similar to lists, except that once data is inserted into a tuple, it cannot be modified in any way, i.e. it is immutable.
 The lone exception is when the data inside the tuple is mutable (e.g., a list), in which case we can update the tuple data.
 Let us now use the following examples to grasp tuples and their functionalities better.

+**Pros:**
+1. Immutable: Tuples are immutable, meaning once they are created, you cannot modify them.
+This makes tuples more reliable and safe than lists, as they cannot be accidentally modified.

+2. Faster than lists: Since tuples are immutable, they are generally faster than lists for certain operations like indexing and iteration.

+3. Suitable for certain data types: Tuples are suitable for storing data that should not be modified, such as constant values, coordinates, or dates.

+4. Memory efficient: Tuples are more memory efficient than lists, as they don't need to be resized or modified after creation.

+5. Can be used as dictionary keys: Since tuples are immutable, they can be used as keys in dictionaries, while lists cannot.

+**Cons:**

+1. Limited functionality: Tuples have limited functionality compared to lists, as they cannot be modified after creation.
+This makes certain operations like adding or removing elements impossible.

+2. Less versatile: Tuples can only store elements of the same data type, unlike lists which can store a variety of data types.

+3. Not ideal for large datasets: Tuples are not ideal for storing large datasets, as they cannot be modified or resized.
+This means that if you need to add or remove elements from a tuple, you will need to create a new tuple, which can be inefficient for large datasets.

+4. Less readable: Tuples can be less readable than lists, especially when the tuple contains many elements.

 #### Creating Tuples